 - Rehabilitative Alimony.
 This is often called transitionary alimony and is used to help one spouse become self-sustaining.
 For example, this alimony could be used to pay for college classes or vocational lessons.
 This type of alimony usually only lasts for a specified amount of time.

 - Permanent Alimony.
 This type of spousal maintenance will typically be paid to the spouse of lesser means on a monthly basis and will endure until the receiving spouse remarries or when one spouse dies.

 - Lump-Sum Alimony.
 This refers to a larger one-time payment that could be made in lieu of monthly permanent payments.

 When working to determine how much a spouse of lesser means should receive in support payments, the court will look at a variety of factors.
 This could include:

 - How long the marriage lasted (longer marriages tend to involve more instances of permanent alimony).

 - How much education each spouse has and their ability to find work.

-- The financial needs and resources of both parties
+- The current financial and living situation of both spouses.

-- The lifestyle both parties were accustomed to during the course of the marriage
+- The lifestyle that both parties were accustomed to during the marriage.